joewandy/peak-grouping-alignment/README.md

 # peak-grouping-alignment

-Supporting files for the work done on "Incorporating peak grouping information for alignment of multiple liquid chromatography-mass spectrometry datasets" can be found here.
+This page contains the supporting files for the paper *Incorporating peak grouping information for alignment of multiple liquid chromatography-mass spectrometry datasets* by Wandy et al. (2014).

-**MW_alignment** contains the main peak alignment (matching) code for the proposed MW/MWG/MWM method in the paper.
-The implementation is done in Python, and the main script is MW.py.
+**MW_alignment** contains the main peak alignment (matching) code for the proposed methods (MW/MWG/MWM) method.
+The implementation is done in Python, and the main executable script is MW.py.

 ## Example usage

+To get help:

+MW.py -h

 To perform a simple matching using approximate (fast) maximum-weighted matching:

-MW.py -i /path/to/directory/containing/input_files -o /path/to/output_file -dmz 0.025 -drt 100
+MW.py -i /path/to/input_dir -o /path/to/output_file -dmz 0.025 -drt 100

 To perform a full matching using Kuhn-Munkres maximum-weighted matching:

-MW.py -i /path/to/directory/containing/input_files -o /path/to/output_file -dmz 0.025 -drt 100 -exact_match
+MW.py -i /path/to/input_dir -o /path/to/output_file -dmz 0.025 -drt 100 -exact_match

-To group related peaks greedily (with 2 seconds grouping tolerance) and perform an approximate maximum-weighted matching that incorporates the greedy grouping information:
+To group related peaks greedily (with 2 seconds grouping tolerance) and perform an approximate maximum-weighted matching incorporating the greedy grouping information for peaks being in the same group (MWG):

 MW.py -i /path/to/input_dir -o /path/to/output_file -dmz 0.025 -drt 100 -g -gm greedy -grt 2

-To group related peaks using mixture model clustering and perform an approximate maximum-weighted matching that incorporates the posterior probability of peaks being in the same group:
+To group related peaks using mixture model clustering and perform an approximate maximum-weighted matching incorporating the posterior probabilities of peaks being in the same group (MWM):

 MW.py -i /path/to/input_dir -o /path/to/output_file -dmz 0.025 -drt 100 -g -gm posterior -grt 2